Goldsboro Speeding Accident Lawyer

 Speeding is one of the leading contributors to some of the most severe motor vehicle accidents across North Carolina roadways.
 When a driver chooses to speed, their ability to control their vehicle and react to sudden situations drastically decreases.
 In North Carolina, most of our business districts set speed limits between 20 mph and 45 mph depending upon the congestion of traffic.
 Most of our residential areas are set at 35 mph and our highways are set between 55 and 70 mph.
 We have laws that penalize drivers for speeding which can result in loss of driving privileges.
 Nevertheless, many drivers continue to neglect these limits and other rules of the road, endangering themselves and other motorists.

-In fact, the United States Department of Transportation (USDOT) states that speeding contributes to nearly one third of all car crashes throughout the country.
+In fact, the United States Department of Transportation (USDOT) states that speeding contributes to more than one third of all car crashes throughout the country.
 However, according to USDOT, only 13 percent of fatal speeding accidents happen on highways.
 This means that you may sustain injuries in an accident caused by a speeding driver on any road.
 While a driver may sometimes face criminal charges for speeding, victims of these kinds of car crashes must file an insurance claim or civil lawsuit in order to collect compensation for their personal injuries and damages.

 Even if the negligent driver receives a ticket for speeding after a car crash, the insurance company may still try to deny or minimize your claim.
 While a ticket is often not the only way to prove that a driver was speeding, causing the crash, it is strong evidence in your favor.
 At the law offices of Riddle & Brantley, our experienced car accident lawyers understand how to use evidence like speeding tickets, traffic cameras and accident reconstructions to ensure you get the compensation you deserve.
 Your initial consultation is FREE and in most instances, we only get paid when we obtain a recovery or offer of settlement for you.